GrowthcraftCE/Growthcraft-1.7/README.md

 This is a community fork of the original GrowthCraft developed by Gwafu.
 The original forum post can be found on the [Minecraft Forums mod page](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1286298-growthcraft-jul-15-2014-proper-1-7-10-release)

+## Wiki

+We are using the [Gamepedia FTB Wiki](http://ftb.gamepedia.com/GrowthCraft) for publishing how the plugins work and tutorials.

 ## Contributing

 For any contributions to this project, please either create a branch or work from the development branch.